EQ-5D-5L | FAQs

 How do I get the EQ-5D in the languages that I need?

 To obtain a copy of the instrument, please complete the EQ-5D registration form.
-During the registration process you can select the countries in which you intend to collect EQ-5D data, the languages that you will need and the mode(s) of administration.
+During the registration process you can select the countries/regions in which you intend to collect EQ-5D data, the languages that you will need and the mode(s) of administration.

 The EuroQol Office will then contact you by e-mail and inform you about the terms and conditions which apply if you decide to use the EQ-5D, including licensing fees (if applicable).
 Please allow approximately 5 working days to receive this reply.